thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Connecting-To-TinySolution.md

 ]
 ---

-This page describes how you can connect a TinyMesh network to TinySolution.
+This page describes how you can connect a TinyMesh container to TinySolution.

 ## Gateway Device Configuration

-All networks connected to TinySolution requires a unique [[Container Address|Containers#Container-Address]] to perform a handshake.
-The [[Container Address|Containers#Container-Address]] is stored in the calibration memory and can be accessed by setting the Gateway Module in configuration mode (describe in the data sheet).
+A _container_ connected to TinySolution requires a unique [[Container Address|Containers#Container-Address]] to perform a handshake.
+The [[Container Address|Containers#Container-Address]] is stored in the calibration memory of the device and can be configured by setting the Gateway Device in configuration mode.

 To perform the configuration we expect you to be familiar with configuring TinyMesh devices through the UART interface.
 If not you